 Generally, countries can use a combination of mechanisms to deal with ailing banks, such as a deposit insurance agency, a rainy day fund paid by bank dues, or an understanding that big banks will bail-out their smaller peers in times of distress.
 However, at the Eurozone level, the plans foresee a common financial fund permitting direct financial intervention in order to break the destructive sovereign/bank feedback loop.

 On 10 July, the Commission proposed a Single Resolution Mechanism (SRM) for the banking union.
-We are still waiting on the final text of the proposals expected in a few days (a preliminary version of legislative proposals can be found here) but there is now sufficient information to get a reasonable picture of how resolution might work under the new regime.
+We are still waiting on the final text of the proposals expected in a few days, but there is now sufficient information to get a reasonable picture of how resolution might work under the new regime.

 Under proposals, much of the responsibility would rest with the Single Resolution Board (Board), a new entity consisting of representatives from the European Central Bank (ECB), the Commission and the relevant national supervisors.
 The Board will have a different configuration for each bank, as it must be designed to reflect the specific risks of each bank.
 They would be tasked with planning the resolution of a bank which the ECB has signalled is in trouble.
 Working with national supervisors, the Board would have wide-ranging powers to analyse and define the approach for resolving a bank.
 However for legal reasons, the Commission would have the final say on whether, and when, to place a bank into resolution, what tools should be used and funds injected.